 for the purpose of determining whether or not that equipment, vehicle or vessel complies with any requirement made by or under this Act and may for that purpose make any inspection, measurement or test in respect of any such equipment, vehicle or vessel in or on those premises.

-(2) When a vehicle or vessel is in or on any premises for the purposes of maintenance or repair to the vehicle or vessel and the owner of the vehicle or vessel is not present at those premises with the vehicle or vessel, an inspector shall take all reasonable steps to notify that owner of his intention to make any inspection, measurement or test under subsection (1) of the vehicle or vessel before doing so.
+(2) When a vehicle or vessel is in or on any premises for the purposes of maintenance or repair to the vehicle or vessel and the owner of the vehicle or vessel is not present at those premises with the vehicle or vessel, an inspector shall take all reasonable steps to notify that owner of the inspector’s intention to make any inspection, measurement or test under subsection (1) of the vehicle or vessel before doing so.

 (3) A person who sells any new equipment or any vehicle or vessel to which section 86(1) applies or any equipment to which section 86(2) applies or any other vehicle or vessel and who prevents an inspector from buying any such equipment, vehicle or vessel for the purpose of making any inspection, measurement or test to determine whether or not it complies with any requirement made by or under this Act commits an offence.

+[Section 91 amended: No. 40 of 2020 s.
+111(1).]

 91A.
 Stopping etc. vehicles and vessels, powers of inspectors and authorised persons as to

-(1) An inspector or an authorised person may at any time stop, enter, search and inspect any vehicle or vessel if he has reasonable grounds for believing that an offence under this Act is being, has been or is likely to be committed.
+(1) An inspector or an authorised person may at any time stop, enter, search and inspect any vehicle or vessel if the inspector or authorised person has reasonable grounds for believing that an offence under this Act is being, has been or is likely to be committed.

-(2) A person who, being in charge of a vehicle or vessel, fails to stop the vehicle or vessel when so required by a person who makes himself known as being an inspector or an authorised person commits an offence.
+(2) A person who, being in charge of a vehicle or vessel and being informed by a person that the person is an inspector or an authorised person, fails to stop the vehicle or vessel when so required by that person commits an offence.

 [Section 91A inserted: No. 48 of 2010 s.
-8.]
+8; amended: No. 40 of 2020 s.
+111(1) and (2).]

 92. Inspectors may require details of certain occupiers and others